Student Advisory Service

 Rechtsberatung des Studierendenwerks

 The following pages give you an overview of the most important financing options for studying.
-For all questions regarding financial support for studies, the Student Financing Department of the Studierendenwerk is the place to contact (e.g. implementation of BAföG as the Office for Educational Support).
+For all questions regarding financial support for studies, the Student Financing Department at the Thuringian Student Services Organisation (Thuringian Student Services Organisation (Studierendenwerk)) is the contact (e.g. implementation of BAföG as the Office for Educational Support).
 The Studierendenwerk also supports students in financial emergencies.

 Advice from the Studierendenwerk on the subject of student finance

 The Student Housing Department will be happy to help you find the right accommodation for you.
-The Studierendenwerk Thüringen manages a total of 64 residential complexes with approximately 7400 places.
-On the following pages you will find important information about our halls of residence and how to apply for a place to live.
+The Thuringian Student Services Organisation (Studierendenwerk) manages a total of 64 residential homes with approximately 7400 places.
+On the following pages you will find important information about our residential homes and how to apply for a place.

 Information about living in Erfurt